asamy/ksm/README.md

 ## Features

 - IDT Shadowing
-- EPT violation #VE (enabled only when support is present)
+- EPT violation #VE (Disabled when unavailable - At least Broadwell required)
-- EPTP switching VMFUNC (if not available natively, it will be emulated using a VMCALL)
+- EPTP switching VMFUNC (Emulated when unavailable - At least Haswell required)
+- APIC virtualization (Experimental, do not use)
+- VMX Nesting (Experimental, do not use)
 - Builtin Userspace physical memory sandboxer (Optional)
 - Builtin Introspection engine (Optional)
-- APIC virtualization (Experimental, do not use)
-- VMX Nesting (Experimental, do not use)

-For VMFUNC to work, at least Haswell is required, for #VE to work, at least Broadwell is required (Backward compatibility for both is also supported), consult your processor specification for more information.

 ## Requirements